 Managers desire to expand their businesses, grow their bottom line and stand out among the competition.
 Each one has a different objective.
 So, how does everyone meet in the middle if we want our economy to flourish?

 An establishment desiring to grow must also offer upgraded equipment that invites the innovation of the millennials.
 Having outdated office equipment indicates hard labor, and that won’t fly.
 Conduct weekly, monthly, or quarterly training that will ensure the employees they’re cared for, respected, and appreciated.
 Implement mentorship training to support employees.
 This identifies there’s room for growth within the company, and you believe in their welfare because you’re investing time and effort for their future.
 Avoid high turnovers by keeping a mixture of new ideas between the two groups and remember to place employees where they can operate in their passion.
 It requires changing their position or having to alter their pay.
-Either way, if you have an excellent employee place them where they’ll excel and your company will shine.
+Either way, if you have excellent employees place them where they’ll excel and your company will shine.
 Then, it becomes a win-win for everyone.

 It’s possible to find additional training without draining your bank account.
 There are student loans, grants, the GI Bill/Post 911, and even some organizations that offer low-cost training that can boost your level of pay with one exam.

 It’s time to be creative when considering your future because being stubborn and unwilling to advance won’t get you very far in the corporate world.